TopBiketoursPortugal/TopBikeToursPortugal/content/tours/coastal-route-to-santiago-compostela-stage-2.md

 ## **Leave Atlantic ocean behind and go inland till Santiago de Compostela**

 Your first night will be in Baiona.
 Don’t miss the chance to visit a replica of the ship Pinta, one of the ships of Christopher Columbus.
-Baiona was the first town´s port to receive the news of the discovery of America.
+Baiona was the first town port to receive the news of the discovery of America.

 Have a delight with the famous Arcade's oysters in Vigo.
 Know why Caldas de Reis holds such a royalty importance and end this tour in the Square of Obradoiro, where you can see the colossal baroque cathedral where the remains of the apostle Santiago lie.